CiscoSE/stealthwatch-config-backup/README.md

 for all the appliances managed by Stealthwatch Enterprise Central Manager.

 It will not create a backup of the flow data on every Flow Collector.
+And it will on only download the backups it does not remove any backups from the path is where the backups are downloade to.

 ## Use Case Description